-3.Ensure you track your stress levels and seek for assistance should you feel the trauma is taking a toll on you.
-MCK is on standby to provide the psychosocial support.
+Ensure you track your stress levels and seek for assistance should you feel the trauma is taking a toll on you.
+MCK is on standby to assist.

 These tips have been adopted from several internal editorial and safety guidelines from media houses in Kenya, MCK safety guidelines and international best practices.